 Tanzania is easy to travel in and has an excellent tourist infrastructure in place.
-There’s no lack of hotels, good restaurants, helpful safari guides or anything else you might need.
+There’s no lack of hotels, good restaurants, helpful safari guides, or anything else you might need.
 Just strap on your backpack (or grab your suitcase) and go.

-Most trips to Tanzania will begin in Dar es Salaam, a chilled out coastal city where cows in the streets compete with honking minibuses.
+Most trips to Tanzania will begin in Dar es Salaam, a chilled-out coastal city where cows in the streets compete with honking minibuses.
 It’s not a major tourist destination, but Dar is the perfect place to get to know the Africa you can’t see from a safari van.
-A mesh of Arabic, Indian and African influences makes it visually interesting; the friendly locals make it fun.
+A mesh of Arabic, Indian, and African influences makes it visually interesting; the friendly locals make it fun.

 Tanzania’s beaches are the perfect place to recover from a trek up Kilimanjaro.
 Sipping an ice-cold drink on one of the country’s beautiful coastlines, watching wooden dhows sail by in the distance, is paradise.
 What could be better than that?
-Perhaps a trip to Zanzibar, where the picture-perfect beaches compete with beautiful historic buildings and small alleyways of Stone Town.
+Perhaps a trip to Zanzibar, where the picture-perfect beaches compete with the beautiful historic buildings and small alleyways of Stone Town.

 Getting further outside the most tourist-heavy areas will give you a chance to meet Tanzania’s captivating peoples.
 The Maasai are the most noticeable, wrapped in their cloaks, but there are a number of other distinctive tribes.